ishtiiyak/bmc_module/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact
-For queries or collaboration, please contact [your email address].
+For queries or collaboration, please contact ishtiiyak@gmail.com.

 ---
 **Note:** Ensure proper safety measures are followed during hardware setup and testing, as automotive systems interact with critical components.